Kensington and Richmond line of the LSWR: Quadrupling and electrification

 The electrification of the District Railway's Ealing, South Harrow and Hounslow services was completed on 1 July 1905, and the MDR Richmond trains ran on the electrical system from 1 August 1905.
 The section of common user LSWR track was now carrying about 500 steam and electric trains daily; the dependency on the LSWR was extremely frustrating for the MDR, which wished further to develop its western electric services.
-A new agreement between the LSWR and the MDR was finalised on 11 April 1910 and confirmed by the MDR Act of that year.
+A new agreement between the LSWR and the MDR was finalised on 11 April 1910 and confirmed by the Metropolitan District Railway Companies Act 1910 (10 Edw.
+7 & 1 Geo.
+5. c. cix).
 The LSWR line between Acton Lane (west of Turnham Green) and Studland Road Junction, Hammersmith, would be widened on both sides to accommodate four tracks east of Turnham Green.
 The two tracks on the south side were to be designated for exclusive MDR and Midland use in perpetuity.
 The MDR was to have the use and maintenance of the southern platforms at Turnham Green and Ravenscourt Park, and the access to them; the LSWR was to control the booking offices and entrances to these stations, but both the LSWR and the MDR would appoint station staff and ticket collectors for their portions.

 The new tracks were all LSWR property apart from two short sections, but signalled throughout by the MDR; they came into use on 3 December 1911.
 The commissioning of the works had been exceptionally difficult, being done without interruption to the District Railway's electric services.
 Studland Road ceased to be a physical junction — the northern pair of tracks turned north towards Kensington and the southern pair were simply the continuation of the MDR route from Earls Court.
 At the Turnham Green a grade-separated junction was installed, carrying the MDR western route over the LSWR.